 Semi-retired IT professional whose earliest sports remembrance is the Dodgers skunking the hated Yankees 4-0 in the ’63 World Series.
-Have seen sports, in general, transition from depending on the interest of the true fan to another form of mass entertainment.
+Have seen sports transition from relying on the interest of the true fan to being just another form of mass entertainment.
 After loving and leaving the Pirates, Dolphins, Rockets, and Oilers over the years, now trying find a reason to commit to the Texans.

 Again, I'm absolutely with you.
 I think YAC can be descriptive of how an offense works.
 It's interesting that Andrew Luck had an insanely low YAC rate and Robert Griffin had a high one.

 I don't know if it means anything or what it means.
 I have seen no definitive work to tell us what value a high YAC means.
 My sense is that it's a function of routes and offensive role more than skill, but I don't know that.

 I think you are asking all the right questions, and they are precisely the reason YAC stats aren't more popular.
 We just don't know what they mean.